FAQs

 General Liability FAQ

-Is general liability insurance required by law?
+Is General Liability Insurance required by law?

-What does general liability insurance cover?
+What does General Liability Insurance cover?

 How much general liability insurance do I need?

 The amount of general liability insurance you need depends on factors such as the type and size of your business, number of employees, and the type of customers you typically work with.
-However, many small businesses opt for the standard $1 million / $2 million general liability policy.
+However, many small businesses opt for the standard $2 million / $1 million general liability policy.
 This means the policy will pay up to $1 million to cover any one claim, with a $2 million limit for the lifetime of the policy, which is typically one year.

-Do independent contractors need general liability insurance?
+Do independent contractors need General Liability Insurance?

 General liabilty insurance for contractors provides protection when a customer or client holds you liable for an injury or property damage.
 Your clients may require you to obtain this coverage before entering into a contract.
 Certain industries, such as construction, require independent contractors to carry general liability insurance.
 Even when it’s not required, an independent contractor might purchase this coverage to safeguard against common lawsuits.

-What are some common general liability claims?
+What are some common General Liability claims?

 Examples of general liability claims include: